What is obsessive-compulsive personality disorder?

 - excessive devotion to work at the expense of family or social relationships

 - hoarding worn or useless items

-- inability to share or delegate work for fear it “won’t be done right”
+- an inability to share or delegate work because of a fear it won’t be done right

 - an overwhelming need for order

-- rigid adherence to moral and ethical codes
+- a rigid adherence to moral and ethical codes

-OCPD is diagnosed when symptoms impair a person’s ability to function and interact with others.
+OCPD is diagnosed when symptoms impair your ability to function and interact with others.

-If you have OCPD, your therapist will likely use a three-pronged approach to treatment.
+If you have OCPD, your therapist will likely use a three-pronged approach to treatment, which includes the following: